sheldonucr/ucr-eecs168-lab/lab1/README.md

 * You need to submit two files (*.pdf, *.tgz) in iLearn

 * To download your tgz file from the server, first you need to connect to the ENGR VPN.
-Please refer [here](http://systems.engr.ucr.edu/vpn/vpn.html) for using VPN.
-Then refer [here](http://systems.engr.ucr.edu/help/remoteaccess.html#fatzdds) for file access.
+Please refer [here](http://alumni.cs.ucr.edu/~aggelos/TA/S06_CS6/winscp.html) for using VPN.
 Please remember to use your ENGR ID to login in.

 ### Lab Report Due